 The later sections of this article will show you how to create such a QR Code in two different ways.

-In a nutshell, you may create a QR Code having multiple links based on conditional redirection or even without it.
-You just need to find a QR Code generator with multi-URL functionality (such as Scanova).
+In a nutshell, you may create a QR Code with multiple links based on conditional redirection or even without it.
+You must find a QR Code generator with multi-URL functionality (such as Scanova).

-2. Will I be able to add a design to the multi-URL QR Code?
+2. Can I add a design to the multi-URL QR Code?

 No matter what content you add to the QR Code, you can always add design to it.

 This can be done in two different ways.
-The first is by adding a logo to the centre of the QR Code along with colors of your choice.
-This is called the custom logo design and is the most commonly used design variant.
+The first is by adding a logo to the center of the QR Code along with colors of your choice.
+You can also add an image to the QR Code’s background with it.
+This is the most commonly used design variant called the custom logo design.

-A customized QR Code is sure to help strengthen your brand-building effort.
+Pro Tip: A customized QR Code will help strengthen your brand-building effort.
 That’s why most marketers love using custom-designed QR Codes in their campaigns.

 3. Does it allow for conditional redirection?

-Multi-URL QR Code generated using the Website URL QR Code option of Scanova QR Code generator allows conditional redirection.
+A multi URL QR Code generated using the Website URL QR Code option of the Scanova QR Code generator allows conditional redirection.

 You can do this based on:

-Now that you’ve got most FAQs covered, let’s look at some best practices to be followed for QR Code generator with multiple links.
+Now that you’ve got most FAQs covered, let’s look at some best practices to be followed for QR Code generators with multiple links.

 E. Best practices